When Rigidity Hurts: Soft Consistency Regularization for Probabilistic Hierarchical Time Series Forecasting: Methodology

+\paragraph{Training loss} Along with the \sdcr loss $\mathcal{L}_{\text{dist}}$ which informs \model of hierarchical relations $H_\mathcal{T}$ optimizes for distributional consistency, we derive the \textit{Likelihood Loss} $\mathcal{L}_{\text{ll}}$ to optimize for the accuracy and calibration of the forecasts.
+Using \camul (or any other base forecasting model with latent variables) as the, the full probabilistic process of \model can be summarized as:

+Integrating over the latent variables $\mathscr{Z}$ in Equation \ref{eqn:process} is highly intractable.
+Therefore, we use variational inference by approximating the posterior over the latent variables $P(\mathscr{Z}| \{y_i^{(t+\tau)}\}_{i=1}^N)$ and derive an ELBO $\mathcal{L}_{\text{ll}}$ which we use as the optimization objective.
+The details of the derivation of ELBO loss are in the Appendix.
+Since the refinement module is a deterministic mapping from base to refined distribution parameters, the ELBO derivation is very similar to that in~\cite{kamarthi2021doubt}.
+Therefore, our framework is flexible to adapt to a wide range of neural forecasting models with different learning algorithms.

+Thus, the total loss for training is given as $\mathcal{L} = \mathcal{L}_{\text{ll}} + \lambda \mathcal{L}_{\text{dist}}$ where the hyperparameter $\lambda$ controls the trade-off in importance between data likelihood and distributional consistency.
+We also use the reparameterization trick to make the sampling process differentiable and we learn the parameters of all training modules via Stochastic Variational Bayes \citep{kingma2013auto}.
+The full pipeline of \model is summarized in Figure \ref{fig:main}.

-\textbf{Parameter sharing across nodes} Since \model's \camul module models multiple nodes, we leverage the hard-parameter sharing paradigm of multi-task learning \cite{caruana1997multitask} and use different set of parameters for Predictive Distribution Decoder (i.e., weights of $NN3$ for each time-series $i$ is different) whereas the parameters of other components of \camul are shared across all nodes (Figure \ref{fig:main}).
-Sharing parameters for PNE drastically lowers the number of learnable parameters since datasets can have large number of nodes (up to 512 nodes in our experiments).
+\paragraph{Parameter sharing across nodes} Since \model's \camul module forecasts for multiple nodes, we leverage the hard-parameter sharing paradigm of multi-task learning \citep{caruana1997multitask} and use a different set of parameters for Predictive Distribution Decoder (i.e., weights of $\Theta_3$) whereas the parameters of other components of \camul are shared across all nodes (Figure \ref{fig:main}).
+Sharing parameters for Probabilistic Neural Encoder drastically lowers the number of learnable parameters since datasets can have a large number of nodes (up to 512 nodes in our experiments).

-\textbf{Pre-training on individual time-series} Before we start training for refined forecasts, we pre-train the parameters of \camul on given training dataset to model raw forecast distribution accurately.
-We train using only a log likelihood loss to learn parameters $\{\hat{\mu}_i, \hat{\sigma}_i\}_{i=1}^N$ similar to Equation \ref{eqn:loss1}.
+\paragraph{Pre-training on individual time-series} Before we start training for refined forecasts, we pre-train the parameters of \camul on given training dataset to model base forecast distribution accurately.
+We pre-train using only log-likelihood loss to learn parameters $\{\basemu_i, \basesigma_i\}_{i=1}^N$.